rishi23437/AngryBirds/IMPORTANT.md

 - Slingshot and Bird movement
   - set bird position to slingshot release point: slingshot ko Body do, static body ---------------------------------------- DONE
   - implement bird queue, reset current bird and its position when previous bird is disposed ------------------------------- DONE
-  - for every bird, introduce a variable called hasBeenTouched - a bird can only be touched once
+  - for every bird, introduce a variable called hasBeenTouched - a bird can only be touched once --------------------------- DONE